apache/apisix/docs/en/latest/plugins/content-moderation.md

 ## Description

-The `content-moderation` plugin processes the request body to check for toxicity and rejects the request if it exceeds the configured threshold.
+The `ai-content-moderation` plugin processes the request body to check for toxicity and rejects the request if it exceeds the configured threshold.

 ## Plugin Attributes